EmanuelG-Gaming/Icosahedron/README.md

 ![Icosahedron cover art](resources/icosahedron-cover-art.png)

 # Icosahedron
 A game engine that uses OpenGL for graphics.
 It is supposed to be for both 2D and 3D applications.
 This is supposed to be more like a framework that abstracts most of the heavy lifting required for rendering.

+Also, this API tries to keep the number of relationships between its components (coupling) as small as possible, meaning that an utility that fails will not affect all the other elements.

 # TODO: